-At the street market, rice, potatoes, limes, cherries, etc… are sold by the mamit (re-used cans).
-A mamit for us comes in two sizes, the smallest one is a regular size evaporated milk can, and the big one is equivalent to an oversized can of tomatoes.
+At the street market, they sell rice, potatoes, limes, cherries, etc… by the mamit (re-used cans).
+A mamit for us comes in two sizes.
+The smallest one is a regular size evaporated milk can.
+And the big one is equivalent to an oversized can of tomatoes.

 In the provinces, a godèt (in the city of Belladère), which is also called pòt in Lascahobas, is used in lieu of a mamit.
-From what I am told, these measuring tools are way more generous than the mamit.
+From what they told me, these measuring tools are way more generous than the mamit.
 The street vendors always overfill them.
 But my theory is that the container is so small that buyers cannot be fooled.
-It is more difficult for the seller to stack bags at the bottom like it is often done in th capital to trick buyers.
+It is more difficult for the seller to stack bags at the bottom like it they often do in Port-au-Prince to trick buyers.

 – “but soda bottles come in all sizes, how can they be accurate?”

-Rum bottles are sometimes used as well.
+Rum bottles are another popular tool as well.
 Word on the street is that “3 ti boutey cola” (three small soda bottles) will fill up a rum bottle.
 Luckily, these are still somewhat standard on the market.
-Our traditional Haitian rum bottles have been the same size for years now, and somehow, you can still find an old soda bottle lying somewhere around the house, just like I did for this article.
+Our traditional Haitian rum bottles have been the same size for years now.
+And somehow, you can still find an old soda bottle lying somewhere around the house, just like I did for this article.

 Baking recipes call for a small box of cream or a cap of rum.
-Don’t try asking a street vendor for the right proportions for a Haitian beignet recipe or a pate kode recipe (coming soon).
+Don’t try asking a street vendor for the right proportions for a Haitian beignet recipe or a pate kode recipe.
 That, they cannot tell you.
 They seem to be able to just eyeball it based on the consistency of the batter.